UCSD-ECEMAE-148/fall-2024-final-project-fall-2024-final-project-team-10/README.md

 Yung-Chieh Yang (ECE)

 ## Final Project
-Our project goal was to use OpenCV to identify and read license plates of cars in a parking lot and mark the car with a sticker using a robot arm if the license plate is not valid.

 ### Original Goals
+Our project goal was to use AI to identify and read license plates of cars in a parking lot and have a mechanism to mark cars that need to receive a ticket with a sticker if the license plate is not valid.

+Nice to have:
+- Have a predetermined path, recorded with GPS, that the car can follow autonomously
+- Car can communicate with an external device to show users which plates have been marked

 ### Goals We Met

-### Our Hopes and Dreams
+### What we could’ve improved on

 #### Stretch Goal 1